 - (Upload) Completed College of Nursing Supplemental application (Download here: DNP Supplemental Application)

 - Enter the names and email addresses of three references.
-The references will then receive an e-mail that includes a link where they can upload our recommendation form.
-The recommendation form can also be found here.
+The references you indicate will receive an e-mail with a link to upload their letter as well as instructions on what we are looking for from each recommendation.
 Recommendations should come from those who can speak to your professional and academic abilities.

 - Submit GRE scores (if required, by application deadline).
 Applicants with less than a cumulative 3.25/4.00 GPA in the baccalaureate (or higher) degree are required to submit GRE scores by the application deadline.
 Cumulative GPA’s are pulled directly from the transcripts submitted.
 Courses taken after the baccalaureate (or higher) degree has been earned will not be calculated into the cumulative GPA for the GRE waiver.